Kim Hae-sun: Trial and sentence

 On July 11, 2000, the Jeonju District Court sentenced Kim Hae-sun to death after he was convicted of rape and murder.
 Kim immediately appealed to the Supreme Court, but on September 27, 2001, the appeal was dismissed.

 Profiling

 Professor Pyo Chang-won classified him in his book "Korea's murders" as a "criminal psychopath".
-He also expressed regret that the police would have been able to prevent the other murders if they has been quick enough.
+He also expressed regret that the police would have been able to prevent the other murders if they had acted quickly enough.

 The investigation was hard, as Kim refused to take a blood type test, and he was drunk immediately after the arrest, with the interrogating detective even having to wake him up.
 Also, to the detectives' surprise, he was able to remember the contents of a talk show he had watched on the day of the murder.
 According to Kim, he murdered the Parks not because they were children, but because the former crime was not reported to the media.